TextZip/textzip.github.io/_posts/2021-05-13-AVR-Diaries-02-Interrupts.md

   delay(5000);
 }
 ```
-You can immediately notice that the push button is no longer very responsive and some of the inputs are not registered and processed.
-This is due to the fact that the arduino is busy doing some other heavy math task for 5 seconds every loop cycle.
-Therefore the arduino will not be able to register any inputs during these 5 seconds.
+You can immediately notice that the push button is no longer responsive, and some of the inputs are not registered and processed.
+The Arduino is busy doing some other heavy math tasks for 5 seconds every loop cycle.
+Therefore the Arduino will not record any inputs during these 5 seconds.

 When we start writing bigger and more complex projects in arduino, reaction time to events is very crucial and interrupts are the arduinos way of dealing with time critical events.